FanGShiYuu/CoDrivingLLM/README.md

 [[Project web](https://fangshiyuu.github.io/CoDrivingLLM/)]

 ### Updates
+* 2025/03/21: This work has been published in IEEE Transactions on Vehicular Technology.
+If you find it helpful, please consider citing our [[work](https://ieeexplore.ieee.org/document/10933798)].
 * 2025/03/06: We have further enabled bidirectional interaction between autonomous driving and human driving through a localized large language model (LLM).
 You can express your intentions to the LLM-driven autonomous vehicle via microphone voice input—go ahead and see how it responds! [[Code](https://github.com/FanGShiYuu/Actor-Reasoner)]